secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 ```bash
 ssh asn@<your-nodes-ip>
 ```

+Going forward, when logging in use the newly created non-root user.
 Next proceed to Part 5.

 # Part 5 - Package Installation and Initial Configuration

-Here we will download the Discovery Docker Network, and scripts for configuring and installing Docker, Docker Compose, and The Intel SGX Driver.
-Running this script will automate the process.
+Here we will download the Discovery Docker Network, scripts for configuring and installing Docker & Docker Compose, and files for installing the Intel SGX Driver.
+Running this one script will automate the process.
+Please pay attention to the notes.

 ```bash
 wget https://raw.githubusercontent.com/secretnodes/scripts/altmethod/sendnodes.sh